SamSamhuns/ml_sentiment_analysis_etl/README.md

 ## Run

+**IMPORTANT:** The MySQL Table names must be changed in `twitter_configuration.ini` to save data in different tables or generate sentiment.

 ### 1. To download latest tweets as zipped JSON files based on keyword, userid or geolocation

 Make sure the `Twitter` secret keys and tokens are set up in `twitter_configuration.ini`.